M J Bridge

 The various conventions discussed on the following pages are frequently used at a relatively advanced stage in the auction.

-Just don’t jump into them without thinking on each and every occasion when you want to look for a possible slam.
+Just don’t ‘jump into them without thinking’ on each and every occasion on which you might want to look for a possible slam.

 Beginner and above

 |Responder's rebid and beyond|